nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

  When completing a transfer, the "common metadata" is propagated to all Nuxeo documents (except where single/bulk metadata edits override them).

 #### Aspera Download
-The Nuxeo Aspera Download action is accessible via a button displayed when selecting one or several documents:
+The Nuxeo Aspera Download action is accessible via a button displayed when selecting one or several documents in a "folderish" document view:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Aspera Connector/3-aspera.png